leeheonyeong/IntroToIM/April14/README.md

 formulas as shown:
 "The Cartesian coordinates may be retrieved from the spherical coordinates (radius r, inclination θ, azimuth φ), where r ∈ [0, ∞), θ ∈ [0, π], φ ∈ [0, 2π), by"

 ![](https://i.imgur.com/gaLtJ7Q.png)

 Source: Wikipedia

 So what this does is calculate the locations for where the boxes representing the number of infected cases of COVID-19 in each country should be in the globe.
 He also pinpointed something very important in the video which was the measurements of each values were, since the values in the code consists of values being in radians and degrees.

+I also used the power function to help in representing the number of infected cases per country through the height of the boxes, which is something that was mentioned by Professor Shiffman.

 The other things that had to be done was add a texture to the globe as it will appear as just a plain sphere rotating.
 NASA provides a lot of Earth maps along with topographies so all that was needed to pick one image and get the dimensions of the